 Another thing you can do to make it easier for your kids is simply to stick to the old, familiar, established routines.
 If your family customarily gathers around the dining-room table for the evening meal, keep doing it.
 Or if you usually have a family game night, keep those up.
 But it doesn’t really have to be something that big.
 It could be just sticking to normal bedtimes or standard curfews.
 Basically, you want to bring a sense of consistency and normalcy to the new home so that your kids accept it as home.

-Another important part of how to help your kids adjust to a move in Los Angeles involves the fact that some sporadic regression is inevitable.
+Another important part of how to help your kids adjust to a move in Riverside involves the fact that some sporadic regression is inevitable.
 Although the adjustment may have seemed smooth and completed, it’s usually not a clear linear progression.
 Kids must be allowed to adjust at their own pace, and that usually involves some occasional backsliding.

 For example, with younger kids, things may appear to be going swimmingly because Johnny hasn’t wet the bed for three weeks.
 But then he starts back up.
 It happens, and you need to be ready for.
 Or if you have teenagers, they may revert to those intolerable attitudes that teenagers are known for.
 Child experts maintain that these temporary regressions are actually just inarticulate ways of dealing with a stressful situation.